tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### Introduce Utopian spacing

--   Pick a method below -- A, B or C -- and make all the spaces, nooks and crannies in your design Utopian (for real: I'm talking about your paddings, gaps, margins, etc.).
-Whichever You choose, consider using auto-layout whenever You can: it can help keep things simple and is straightforward to implement with grid and flexbox (and maybe You can even skip margins altogether).
+-   Pick a method below -- A, B or C -- and make all the spaces in your design Utopian.
+I'm talking nooks, crannies, orifices, everything.
+And also paddings, gaps, margins, etc. Whichever method You choose, consider using auto-layout whenever You can: it can help keep things simple and is straightforward to implement with grid and flexbox (and maybe You can even skip margins altogether).

 #### A. Just do it by hand ✍️